-For information regarding certain elements of the Commission's operations relating to environmental, social and governance factors see "THE COMMISSION - Long Term and Strategic Planning" and "CERTAIN OTHER INFORMATION - Environmental, Social and Governance Factors" in APPENDIX A attached hereto.
+For information regarding certain elements of the Commission's operations relating to stormwater mitigation, emergency preparedness, sustainability, employment practices and cybersecurity see "THE COMMISSION - Long Term and Strategic Planning" and "CERTAIN OTHER INFORMATION - Operational Factors" in APPENDIX A attached hereto.
 Such information is not exhaustive and should be evaluated considering the entirety of the information regarding the Commission, the System, and the Commission's finances and operations set forth in this Official Statement.